Astronauty/aipex-quadruped-baselines/README.md

 ## Dependency Installation
-Tested on Ubuntu 22.04.05 with ROS Humble
+Tested on Ubuntu 22.04.05 with ROS Humble.

+*NOTE*: I would recommend removing sourcing of conda in .bashrc and deactivating active environments prior to installing the following dependencies.
+Some of the unitree installations encounter issues with base conda environments.

 ### Eigen
 https://eigen.tuxfamily.org/index.php?title=Main_Page#Download